11joselu/design-tokens-parser/README.md

   </a>
 </p>

-> Design tokens are design decisions, represented as data, that ensure systematically unified and cohesive product experiences
+Design tokens are design decisions, represented as data, that ensure systematically unified and cohesive product experiences

+> This project born from [storybook-design-token](https://github.com/UX-and-I/storybook-design-token)

 ## Install